October 2025 No Kings protests: Response by Trump

 On the night of the protests, Trump released a video generated with artificial intelligence showing himself wearing a crown in a fighter jet marked "King Trump", dropping brown liquid resembling feces on the protesters.
 The video included the Kenny Loggins song "Danger Zone" from the 1986 movie Top Gun; Loggins asked Trump to remove his song from the video and told a reporter, "I can't imagine why anybody would want their music used or associated with something created with the sole purpose of dividing us."

 Aftermath

-In the weeks following the No Kings protests, mainstream U.S. media generally described the demonstrations as the largest coordinated opposition to Donald Trump during his second term.

-The White House initially described the protests as “politically orchestrated,” but press briefings held between June 17 and 20, 2025, acknowledged the large scale and generally peaceful nature of the events.

-Several state governments, including those of California, New York, and Colorado, issued public statements affirming citizens’ rights to peaceful assembly and condemning the use of force against demonstrators in a few local incidents.

 The American Civil Liberties Union (ACLU) highlighted the No Kings protests as a significant demonstration of civic participation and the exercise of First Amendment rights in the United States.
 The ACLU stated that these protests demonstrate that many Americans are actively asserting their rights and will not remain silent when freedoms such as speech, assembly, and the press are perceived to be under threat.